Welcome to the Catalyst Pre-Development Project Request for Proposals (RFP)

 QUALITY AND PROMISING JOBS

-QUALITY JOBS are occupations that offer a living wage and employer-sponsored benefits.
-Promising jobs, on the other hand, may not yet pay a living wage or include benefits, but they provide pathways to quality jobs within the next 10 years.
-Together, these types of jobs create opportunities for workers to earn a livable wage.
+PROMISING JOBS may not yet meet these wage thresholds or include benefits, but they provide clear pathways to quality jobs within the next 10 years.
+Together, these jobs create opportunities for workers to earn a livable wage and achieve long-term economic stability.

 ELIGIBLE PROJECTS AND ACTIVITIES

-ELIGIBLE PROJECTS AND ACTIVITIES funded through this RFP must advance economic development that contributes to building a carbon-neutral, climate-resilient economy.
-This includes building capacity for quality job creation in the four priority industry areas outlined below.
-Eligible projects must also meet the California Jobs First initiative definitions of “Exploratory” or “Last Mile.”
+ELIGIBLE PROJECTS AND ACTIVITIES funded through this RFP must advance economic development that contributes to a carbon-neutral, climate-resilient economy while building capacity for quality job creation in the four tradable industry areas outlined below.
+To be eligible for funding, projects must meet the California Jobs First initiative definitions of “Exploratory” or “Last Mile.”

-- “Exploratory” Projects: These are in the early-stage of development.
-Exploratory projects focus on studying whether an idea is feasible and creating plans for future work.
-These projects are not yet fully developed but are exploring possibilities.
+• “Exploratory” Projects: These are in the early-stage of development focusing on assessing feasibility and creating plans for future work.
+These projects are not yet fully developed but explore potential opportunities.

-- “Last-Mile” Projects: These projects have completed initial planning or feasibility studies and require a few more actions to be ready for implementation.
+• “Last-Mile” Projects: These projects have already completed initial planning or feasibility studies and require a few final steps to be ready for implementation.

-Financial and Legal Frameworks: Expenses related to setting up financial or legal frameworks for the project.
-Examples of potential activities include, but are not limited to:
+Financial and Legal Frameworks: Costs related to setting up financial and/or legal structures, such as, but not limited to:

 Capacity Building: Investments to strengthen the project team’s ability to plan and execute the project effectively.
 Examples of potential activities include, but are not limited to:

-- Development of sustainable infrastructure plans for essentials like water or waste systems
+• Development of sustainable infrastructure plans (such as water or waste systems)

-- Financial planning associated with a capital project (e.g., preliminary budget and construction financing)
+• Financial planning associated with a capital project (such as preliminary budgets and construction financing)

-- Development of new pilot or demonstration projects and programs that create innovative workforce pathways in priority industry sectors leading to high-quality jobs for disinvested communities.
-Pilots must also demonstrate the potential for expansion across the region or into multiple regions.
+Pilot Projects: Scalable test projects that demonstrate innovative workforce pathways in priority industry sectors, leading to high-quality jobs for disinvested communities.
+Pilots must also show potential for regional expansion.

 In addition to meeting the definition of “exploratory” or “last mile” indicated above, projects are expected to advance pathways to quality jobs in one of the following priority tradable or opportunity industry sectors identified by the We Prosper Together initiative.
 Priority scoring will be granted to projects that foster growth in a priority tradable industry sector.